 English or Spanish

 The law guarantees that the device will be safe when used in a predictable and reasonable way, regardless of product liability disclaimers.
 That may differ in case of written contracts that contain a disclaimer clause signed by the customer.
 Contact an attorney for a customized assessment.
+The black box warning is known as the strictest warning printed on the label of drug products and prescription drugs by the FDA (The Food and Drug Administration).
+These warnings are generally found on the drugs' label when the aforementioned drug has been associated with certain health hazards repeatedly and it presents the risks or adverse effects associated with use, as revealed by medical studies.

 A product liability disclaimer does not usually work as a shield for the manufacturer in cases when the customer purchased the defective product from a store.
 For clients, the law guarantees that the device will be safe when used in a predictable and reasonable way.
 It is true that manufacturers often try to avoid taking responsibility for their devices by inserting a written product liability disclaimer.
 Even so, they are usually not being taken into consideration by the judge because, as a customer, you have not lost your warranty rights.

 However, if you find yourself in one of the situations mentioned above, the best option for you would be to consult a product liability attorney to evaluate your case and advise about what to do next.
-Call our Miami based office at 305.416.9805.